 [see: Climate Prediction Center 30-day Outlook | November Precipitation Normal Map]

-- The November temperature outlook has a tendency for above normal temperatures in the northeast and equal chances for above normal and below across the rest of the state.
+- The November temperature outlook has a tendency for above normal temperatures in the south and east, with equal chances for above normal and below across the rest of the state.
 Normal November high temperatures are in the 40s to start the month, dropping to the 30s by month's end.
 Normal lows are in the 30s to upper 20s early in the month, falling to the teens by late November.

 [see: Climate Prediction Center 30-day Outlook | November Temperature Normal Map]